 Asian stocks sink as investors watch for US jobs data

-Asian stock markets sank Friday after Wall Street rose to a high as investors waited for U.S. jobs data for an update on how coronavirus flareups are affecting the biggest global economy.
+Asian stock markets were mixed Friday after Wall Street rose to a record high as investors waited for U.S. jobs data for an update on how coronavirus flareups are affecting the biggest global economy.

-Shanghai, Hong Kong and South Korea retreated.
-Tokyo was up less than 0.1%.
+Shanghai and Seoul declined while Tokyo advanced.
+Hong Kong and Sydney were little-changed.

 Wall Street’s benchmark S&P 500 index gained after investors were encouraged Thursday by a decline in U.S. unemployment claims.
 They were watching for Friday’s monthly employment report for an indication of how new disease flareups and renewed anti-disease curbs might be affecting hiring and wages.